degski/Mado/README.md

        o o . . o o
         . o . o .

-    From here, you can add twelve more stones to reach an even stronger position.
+    From here, you can add twelve more stones to reach an even stronger Position.

         . o . o .
        o o o o o o